 Discover the beauty and mystery of the Jewish Ghetto in Rome...

 and find the hidden treasures of Rome that most tourists never see.
-Meet your expert guide in Piazza Venezia at the bottom of the steps of the Capitoline Hill or Campidoglio.
-Begin by walking the gentle slope to Piazza del Campidoglio to see the square designed by Michelangelo, and now home to the famous Capitoline Museums.
-Next we walk to the Theatre of Marcellus and the Porticus Octaviae, an enormous structure built by the emperor Augustus in honour of his sister Octavia.
+Meet your expert guide at Trajan’s Column and walk to the Theatre of Marcellus and the Porticus Octaviae, an enormous structure built by the emperor Augustus in honour of his sister Octavia.

 From here we enter the oldest Jewish Ghetto in the world, first constructed in 1555 by the pope after revoking all rights granted to the Roman Jews, and barring them from all types of trade and the ability to own real estate.
 In spite of this, the Jewish community thrived inside developing shrewd business trade, a unique and wonderful cuisine inside their walls and even their own dialect of Italian.
 Here we will encounter the Great Synagogue, still the third largest in Europe, which still functions today as a place of prayer and a vital cultural reference point for the entire Jewish community of Rome.
 Then walk the streets past The Turtle Fountain, sample Kosher gelato and cross over to the boat shaped Tiber Island using the oldest active bridge in Rome.

 Entrance to the Synagogue.

 Additional Food and Drink

 Please check-in at the meeting point 10 minutes prior to your scheduled tour time.
 Tours cannot be delayed for late arrivals, and no refunds will be given for late arrivals or missed tours.